hiceycook/Bit-Hounds/README.md

 # Bit-Hounds
-Bit Hounds is my first ever project using html and css to create a website displaying a simple NFT collection on OpenSea.
+With the current NFT hype, I created Bit Hounds as my first ever static web project using html and css to create a website displaying a simple NFT collection available on OpenSea.